stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 * The relevant code generated structures used to specify the requirements of the instance.

-As already mentioned in the [code generation](/JOVE/blog/part-1-intro/generation) chapter we will employ the GLFW library which provides services for managing windows, input devices, etc. that will be used in future chapters (the tutorial also uses GLFW).
-Another compelling reason to use GLFW is that it integrates neatly with Vulkan, in particular providing a platform-independant mechanism for determining the required extensions for the instance.
+As already mentioned in the [code generation](/JOVE/blog/part-1-intro/generation) chapter the GLFW library will be used in future chapter for managing windows, input devices, etc. and the tutorial also uses GLFW.
+However another compelling reason to use this library is that it integrates neatly with Vulkan, in particular providing a platform-independant mechanism for determining the required extensions for the instance.

 Therefore to create the instance for a given platform we also require: